The Coreness and H-Index of Random Geometric Graphs: H-Index

 The H-index was put forth as an improvement on the total number of citations as a measure of productivity, which in a citation graph corresponds to the degree.
-We show below that in the latent random geometric graph model of \eqref{setting}, the H-index can be asymptotically equivalent to the degree\footnote{ Of course, there is no reason why the underlying geometry of a citation graph ought to be Euclidean.} (see Theorems \ref{thm:Hfixedr} and \ref{thm:H}).
+We show below that in the latent random geometric graph model of \eqref{setting}, the H-index can be asymptotically equivalent to the degree --- see Theorems~\ref{thm:Hfixedr} and~\ref{thm:H}.